Twelve Blue: Structure

+This piece is created using a basic HTML interface.

 Not only does the plot show how life is interwoven but the format of the piece does as well.
 There are multiple starting points as the reader simply clicks on the thread image and it takes them to a brand new URL page.
 This can continue for as long as the reader presses new links, and may find themselves either viewing pages they have already seen before or brand new ones with more information to link parts of the story together.

 Reception

 A 2017 review of Twelve Blue by Najafipour and Pourgiv argues that because the contemporary hypertext genre is so wildly expansive and different from traditional literature, it requires different procedures for analysis and criticism.
 They discuss specifically how this genre also requires different skills of the reader that may potentially make them uncomfortable due to their habits of engaging with only traditional forms, "The inability to skip parts of the work, go to the end, or go back a few pages, or even know where the beginning or end are, are things the reader of hypertext fiction will miss about reading print literature."

 In Greg Ulmer's 1997 review, he found Twelve Blue to be expertly crafted and cognitively challenging.
 He regarded this piece as being the epitome of what digital literature should be, "Twelve Blue is an excellent example of this inversion of the literate hierarchy among the basic modes and styles, in that all the features of the diegetic world are put in service of the figurative creation of an atmosphere, a mood, a feeling, in the manner of a poem."